sourabhGavade/nagpur-marina/docs/PLAN.md

 * **`system-layout` (Server ➔ Tablet UI):** Broadcasts the raw structural metadata graph at initial connection, allowing the Tablet UI to dynamically generate control elements.
 * **`area-activation` [With Callback] (Tablet UI ➔ Server ➔ Tablet UI):** Starts continuous playback from the selected Area.
 The server plays every Zone in that Area, continues through subsequent Areas by `sequence_order`, and loops from the final Zone of the final Area back to the first Zone of the first Area.
 The server verifies hardware and display readiness before returning success.
 * **`zone-activation` [With Callback] (Tablet UI ➔ Server ➔ Tablet UI):** Runs one selected Zone independently, including its video and all configured sub-zone lights.
 It does not continue to the next Zone.
 * **`subzone-control` [With Callback] (Tablet UI ➔ Server ➔ Raspberry Pi):** Overrides the current sequence, controls one selected sub-zone using its `element_id`, `action`, `intensity`, and `animation_duration_ms`, and plays that sub-zone's parent Zone video on the display.
+Still supported by the server; the tablet UI currently exposes Areas, Zones, and Lighting instead of a dedicated Sub-zones page.
+* **`lighting-control` [With Callback] (Tablet UI ➔ Server ➔ one Raspberry Pi):** Activates or deactivates every sub-zone in a Lighting group.
+Routed by `model` to `raspberry-pi-1` (`main-model`) or `raspberry-pi-2` (`clubhouse`).
+Does not prepare or play TV video.
 * **`sequence-stop` [With Callback] (Tablet UI ➔ Server ➔ Tablet UI):** Performs a normal operator stop.
-The server invalidates all active timelines, sends an empty replacement lighting state to both Pis, stops display playback, and returns success only after both nodes confirm.
+The server invalidates all active timelines, sends an empty replacement lighting state to both Pis, stops display playback, and returns success only when both hardware apply-state and display stop succeed.
 * **`hardware-readiness-check` [With Callback] (Server ➔ Raspberry Pi ➔ Server):** Confirms that the Pi is connected, its hardware registry is loaded, and it can accept commands.
 It does not energize any output.
 Exactly two hardware clients must pass readiness before combined hardware status is online.
 * **`hardware-apply-state` [With Callback] (Server ➔ Raspberry Pi ➔ Server):** Atomically replaces the complete lighting state.
-The same payload is broadcast to both connected Pis.
-Each Pi validates and schedules the command, applies all listed outputs together at `execute_at_ms`, and then returns one callback with status `success`.
-Both ACKs must succeed.
+For Area/Zone/Sub-zone/Stop scopes the same payload is broadcast to both connected Pis and both ACKs must succeed.
+For `scope: "lighting"` the payload is sent only to the Pi mapped to that Lighting's `model`.
+Each addressed Pi validates and schedules the command, applies all listed outputs together at `execute_at_ms`, and then returns one callback with status `success`.
 This single response per Pi represents both receipt and software-side application; it does not prove that a physical lamp energized unless separate electrical feedback hardware is installed.
 * **`hardware-heartbeat` (Raspberry Pi ➔ Server):** Emitted every **5 seconds** with Pi uptime and current status.
 If no heartbeat arrives for **30 seconds** from either Pi, or either socket disconnects, the server marks combined hardware offline and broadcasts `hardware-status` to the Tablet.
 * **`server-heartbeat` (Server ➔ Raspberry Pi):** Emitted every **5 seconds** to every connected Pi.
 If a Pi receives no server heartbeat for **30 seconds**, its local watchdog cancels queued work and drives all outputs to their safe off state.
 * **`hardware-status` (Server ➔ Tablet UI):** Reports a single combined online/offline state for both Pis.
 Online requires both agents ready.
 On an offline transition, the Tablet shows a persistent `"Raspberry Pi Offline"` popup until communication recovers.